-Detail Amount Pupil premium funding allocation this academic year £163,530 Recovery premium funding allocation this academic year Recovery premium received in academic year 2023/24 cannot be carried forward beyond August 31, 2024. £46,644 Pupil premium funding carried forward from previous years £0 Total budget for this academic year £210,174
+Detail Amount Pupil premium funding allocation this academic year £178,500 Pupil premium funding carried forward from previous years £0 Total budget for this academic year £178,500

 Part A: Pupil premium strategy plan

 Statement of intent

 Our school curriculum centres on our three core values of Learning, Potential and Community.
 There is a purposeful and tailored curriculum plan in place in every subject area that ensures all pupils are given the best chance to progress to the broadest range of further study and future careers.
 This core curriculum is supported by a diverse range of additional experiences that enrich understanding of issues within and beyond school, and mean that our pupils and staff consistently make a positive contribution to their communities.
 It is our ambition that all pupils are able to take advantage of the full range of these experiences.